TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 22/Job 22.16.md

 ---

-Who were snatched away before their time, Whose foundation was poured out as a stream,
+who were snatched away before their time, whose foundation was poured out as a stream,